O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 This magic happens with **Omnichain Smart Contracts**.
 They are used to orchestrate assets/data on all chains, including non-smart contract solutions like Bitcoin and Dogecoin, on top of their messaging capabilities.

-That's what makes it different and unique compared to pure messaging solutions like LayerZero and Axelar.
+That makes it different and unique compared to pure messaging solutions like LayerZero and Axelar.

 #### The Omni-chain approach.

 The most significant (and obvious) benefit here is that it eliminates the need for things like wrapped assets, bridges, streamlining cross-chain assets, and data transfers.
 But how?

-Zetachain has abstracted most of the complications of this in a way to make it easier for users and easier for developers who don't have to worry about wrapping assets and bridging and that kind of work.
+Zetachain has abstracted most of the complications of this in a way to make it easier for users and for developers who don't have to worry about wrapping assets and bridging and that kind of work.

 All of that happens thanks to the ZRC20 token, an abstraction of a token or a native asset on an external chain.